-We have all seen a semi truck or vehicle parked alongside the highway, oftentimes in precarious situations.
-Abandoned trucks take up a critical space alongside our roadways, and in some cases may even protrude into lanes of traffic.
+We have all seen vehicles parked alongside the highway, oftentimes in precarious situations.
+It may be due to a mechanical issue, or because a truck driver needed to rest.
+Abandoned semi-trucks in particular take up a critical space alongside our roadways, and in some cases may even protrude into lanes of traffic.

-According to the Federal Highway Administration, abandoned trucks or vehicles is among the top 26 leading unsafe driving acts that result in an accident.
+According to the Federal Highway Administration, abandoned trucks or vehicles is among the top 26 leading unsafe driving acts that statistically increase the chances of an accident.
 Clearly these avoidable wrecks — which are often serious and even fatal — happen far too often.

 It is illegal to abandon vehicles on roadways.
-Victims injured in accidents involved abandoned trucks or vehicles should know that they have legal options for holding the at-fault parties responsible, and that by hiring a truck accident lawyer they can focus on recovery while the attorneys fight for compensation.
+Victims injured in accidents involved abandoned semi-trucks or vehicles should know that they have legal options for holding the at-fault parties responsible, and that by hiring a semi-truck accident lawyer they can focus on recovery while the attorneys fight for compensation.

 Abandoned Vehicles: The Legal Definition